 Afghan families are in urgent need of humanitarian assistance: food, water and shelter.

-More than half the country’s population – around 22.8 million people – are facing acute hunger this winter, the UN World Food Programme (WFP) has warned.
+Over half the country’s population – around 22.8 million people – are facing acute hunger this winter, the UN World Food Programme (WFP) has warned.
 More than eight million people are on the brink of famine, with a million children under the age of five at risk of dying over the next three months.

 The situation in Afghanistan is highly complex with decades of conflict that have taken a terrible toll on Afghan people, resulting in deaths, injuries and pushing families further into poverty.
 Drought and coronavirus have added even greater problems for vulnerable families struggling with hunger and healthcare.